en4rab/en4rab.github.io/_posts/2024-08-12-ENER-J-SHA5264-Tasmota.md

 typora-root-url: ./..
 ---

-> This was originally a gist posted [here](https://gist.github.com/en4rab/6bc83b2c9f850ea29eeaa5f1833a21fd) 4 years ago.
+> This was originally a gist posted here https://gist.github.com/en4rab/6bc83b2c9f850ea29eeaa5f1833a21fd 4 years ago.
 > I have removed references to tuya convert as it hasn't worked for a long time now, you should be able to flash it with a serial adapter connected to the test points though.
-> If you plan to do this it would be a good idea to but just one SHA5264 to check they still use an ESP8266 chip as most Tuya devices have switched to Beken chips.
+> If you plan to do this it would be a good idea to buy just one SHA5264 to check they still use an ESP8266 chip as most Tuya devices have switched to Beken chips.
 > {: .prompt-info }

 While looking at home automation with a particular interest in local control with [Home Assistant](https://www.home-assistant.io/) I thought I would have a look at a smart socket with energy monitoring.